-- 1) Culture of Respect: LEARN's culture of respect is expected between and among staff, parents, students and the communities LEARN serves.
+- 1) Culture of Respect: LEARN's culture of respect is expected between and among staff, parents, students, and the communities LEARN serves.
 Respect is reflected in LEARN's open door policy, a guiding principle in effect at all LEARN schools.
 Administration and instructors are always available to talk to parents and guardians.
-We believe it is the right, privilege and responsibility of each individual to contribute to and work in an environment of trust and cooperation. - 2) High Expectations: LEARN believes the utilization of data helps instructors and school leaders develop targeted, instructional strategies for excellence.
+We believe it is the right, privilege, and responsibility of each individual to contribute to and work in an environment of trust and cooperation. - 2) High Expectations: LEARN believes the utilization of data helps instructors and school leaders develop targeted, instructional strategies for excellence.
 LEARN uses school-wide instructional monitoring to ensure academic expectations are being met consistently throughout the year.
 Since LEARN provides numerous resources to instructors, instructors are held accountable for student performance. - 3) Safe and Nurturing Environment: LEARN is committed to providing a safe and nurturing environment for our scholars to learn.
 As soon as a child walks through the door, LEARN promotes a sense of well-being and warmth.
 A goal at LEARN is to provide a safe haven for children.
-We aim to provide a place where learning takes place and students gain an understanding of themselves and how to treat others respectfully. - Focus on the Whole Child: In order to prepare students to be successful, we believe we must expose scholars to art, culture, physical fitness and a broader education encompassing more that core academic subjects.
-LEARN has partnered and collaborated with many organizations both formally and informally to offer students served a broad range of activities.
+We aim to provide a place where learning takes place and students gain an understanding of themselves and how to treat others respectfully. - 4) Focus on the Whole Child: LEARN values the diversity of our scholars' abilities, learning styles, cultures/backgrounds, talents, strengths and needs.
+At every grade level, we use the whole child approach to support children in developing the academic, social, emotional, psychological, and physical/wellness skills that will help our scholars to become successful in school and life.
+Additionally, LEARN seeks out and partners with various organizations to provide our scholars with a broad range of educational experiences, including but not limited to, the arts and culture, sports, and leadership activities/opportunities.

 5) Family Involvement: LEARN fundamentally understands the importance of partnering with parents to fully develop the potential of each child.
-We believe it takes a community - of parents, teachers, other adults, as well as the children within the community-to create a sustainable, supportive learning environment.
+We believe it takes a community. - of parents, teachers, other adults, as well as the children within the community-to create a sustainable